Startrex/medusa-chess/README.md

 ## Description

 Usually we are only able to use electronic chess boards to play against a built-in engine, or connecting to specific sites.
 What if we could use an electronic board to play against a local chess engine installed on our PC?...
+In my case, actually I used a Raspberry Pi with medusa starting up from the booting process, for an always-on experience.

 Inspired by the fantastic Square Off board, and Leela Chess Zero, we are now able to play against any engine using the electronic board.